 As a new and growing area of alternative dispute resolution, Collaborative Law provides a vehicle for divorcing parties to negotiate cooperative settlements with the assistance of counsel, as well as a team of financial and mental health professionals.

-This inter-disciplinary team not only helps divorcing parties resolve their equitable distribution and custody issues, but they provide the parties with the resources necessary for post-divorce life.
+As an inter-disciplinary team, we don't only help divorcing parties resolve their equitable distribution and custody issues, but also provide the parties with the resources necessary for post-divorce life.
+Our experienced Collaborative Law attorneys are available to handle cases in Middlesex County, Monmouth County, Ocean County, Mercer County, Union County, Somerset County, Hudson County, Essex County, Morris County, and Hunterdon County.

 In typical divorce litigation, the parties are adversarial.
 Your attorney represents only your interests, and your spouse’s attorney only represents his or her interests.
 Once the Complaint for Divorce is filed, the Court controls the speed with which your case goes to trial.
 All disputes between the parties get resolved by the Court after lengthy and expensive applications or motions are filed.
 The attorneys undertake extensive discovery, including interrogatories, notices to produce, and depositions.
 Custody disputes are resolved by invasive and expensive expert evaluations upon which the Court will typically rely.
 While the goal of litigation is to "win," ultimately, both parties will likely only feel as if they have lost.